 Thompson Rivers University’s evolution has been remarkable.
 Founded in 1970 as Cariboo College, it didn’t have its own campus in its first year of operation.
 Today, it’s a full-ﬂedged university.
 TRU offers 140 on-campus programs—and approximately another 60 programs through its Open Learning division—ranging from apprenticeships and certificates to bachelor, law and master’s degrees.
 A laddering system allows for transition from certificate and diploma programs to degrees.
-With more than 14,000 students being educated on campus and nearly 13,000 taking distance and online courses via TRU-Open Learning, it’s the third-largest university in B.C.
+With more than 15,000 students being educated on campus and nearly 13,000 taking distance and online courses via TRU-Open Learning, it’s the third-largest university in B.C.
 “We think we’ve got something special here,” says president Alan Shaver.
 “It’s got the potential to be what I call the ﬁrst modern university in Canada, with the combination of on-campus and online learning.”
 The main campus in Kamloops is close to Kenna Cartwright Park and its 40 km of nature trails.
-Two years ago, the Old Main building was renovated, including a 45,000-sq.-foot addition.
-Student Street, located in Old Main, is a hub of student services, including a student employment centre, lounge, wellness centre, ﬁne arts gallery and theatre.
+Student Street, located in the renovated Old Main building, is a hub of student services, including a student employment centre, lounge, wellness centre, ﬁne arts gallery and theatre.
+In 2017, the university will break ground on a $30-million Industrial Training and Technology Centre.
 The campus welcomes a diverse student population that is 10 per cent Aboriginal and more than 10 per cent international.

 • Adventure Studies: One of the university’s most popular programs, students earn academic credits while paddling a kayak, trekking through backcountry and heli-skiing.